-All projects are subject to a Utility Allocation or Developer's Agreement approved by the Town Council.
+All projects are subject to a Development Agreement approved by the Town Council.
 If the Developer/Applicant fails to meet all terms of that agreement the unused allocation will be reclaimed, no new building permits will be issued, and no new connections to the water or wastewater systems will be permitted.
 Active building permits will have certificates of occupancy held until mitigating measures are agreed to by all parties.